 Yes, coffee has some benefits–it gives you a boost, it sharpens your senses and awareness for a time, it increases drive.
 All fine and good, if you aren’t overindulging to the point that you are draining your system.
 It’s wise to know why we ingest a food, especially a very strong food that can have serious implications on our health.

-In Chinese medicine terms–coffee strongly stimulates the Liver Qi and causes Liver Yang to rise.
+In Asian medicine (Chinese medicine) terms–coffee strongly stimulates the Liver Qi and causes Liver Yang to rise.
 It depletes Kidney Yang and Jing.
 It heats, stimulates and moves rapidly and then leaves the body cold and Yang deficient in the long run.
 Crud…..
 Read more on Yang Collapse.

 But I love my warm cup of coffee in the morning.
 A cup here or there may be fine.
 A pot a day is a problem.
 Take a serious look at your relationship to coffee, if you “require” it or have serious health concerns you may need to look at reducing or cutting out coffee.
 Grain beverages can be fantastic substitutes.